Course Outline

 - All of the following special microbiology/histology stains are useful for the identification of Cryptococcus, except:

-- Cryptococcus is commonly found in soil contaminated by bird droppings and decaying wood and in tree hollows.
+- True or False: Cryptococcus is commonly found in soil contaminated by bird droppings, decaying wood, and tree hollows.

 - Candida species